 Airflow Efficiency

-This approach supports airflow efficiency and ventilation optimization, delivering cleaner air and safer work conditions.
+This whole approach boosts your airflow efficiency and optimizes your ventilation, delivering cleaner air and safer cooking conditions.
+It’s about working smarter, not harder.

 Odor Control Methods